Homemade Tuscan Seasoning Recipe

 As with any dry seasoning, this will store well in your pantry.
 No need to refrigerate.
 Do not mix this with anything else before storing.
 This must be stored as a dry spice.
 Adding anything such as oil or other liquid will then create the need for refrigeration and greatly reduce the lifespan of your Tuscan seasoning.

-How Long Will Homemade Tuscan Seasoning Keep?
+How Long Will A Homemade Tuscan Spice Blend Keep?

 If stored properly in an air-tight container in a dark pantry or cupboard, this spice blend should last you a full year, if not more.